VILLASframework/node/packaging/nix/README.md

 ### Extending the flake

-Installing `villas` globally using `nix profile install` isn't really the typical Nix usage.
+Installing the `villas` CLI command globally using `nix profile install` isn't really the typical Nix usage.
 A more interesting use of Nix would be a custom Nix shell environment containing your `villas-custom` and other tools of your choice.